Parkas, Down or Synthetic Fill Jackets for Winter - Cold Weather Coats

-"Pit Zips" a detail found on some outer waterproof layers such as this which is part of a 3 in 1 jacket.
+"Pit Zips" a detail found on some outer waterproof layers such as this 3 in 1 outer jacket.
 2 zip-pullers that start in the arm pit, one goes nearly to the elbow, the other down the side of the body.
 They can be opened even when it is raining to provide significant ventilation without taking the jacket off, almost as effective as unzipping the front of the coat without the wind getting in or flapping the front around.
-A great idea for flexibility of performance.

 What about wool? - Wool is a very popular material to make winter coats from and you can pay far more for a high-end wool coat than any you will find on this page.
-It is however an awful material for an effective winter coat for use in very cold conditions whether it's windy or not.
+It is however not a very good material for an effective winter coat as a shell layer for use in very cold conditions whether it's windy or not.
 Wool is fine for "looking at" coats or one to wear between the car park and the brief journey into a heated building, but absolutely not as effective as a well designed modern insulated jacket.
-They are the clothing equivalent of an elegant car with 50-100 year old technology.
-On the other hand, wool is a very effective material as an insulation or base layer under a protective outer shell.
+Wool coats are the clothing equivalent of an elegant car with 100 year old technology.

-Military extreme cold weather clothing, military style or surplus clothing, effective if not pretty.
-Note, this usually relies on layering for effectiveness and so outer garments in particular may be a relatively uninsulated shell intended to go over separate insulating layers underneath.
+Military extreme cold weather clothing, military style or surplus, effective if not pretty.
+These usually rely on layering for effectiveness and so outer garments may be an uninsulated shell intended to go over insulating layers underneath.
+Here

 Past mid thigh length, water-resistant coating, treated 700 fill down insulation, plush fleece lined for extra comfort

-Waterproof, breathable outer, 550 fill down, removable hood, faux fur trim, serious insulation at an affordable price.
+Waterproof, breathable outer, 550 fill down insulation, removable hood and faux fur trim, serious insulation

 Substantial down insulated jacket, completely weatherproof outer